 Weddings are always a blast.
 Meeting old friends you haven‘t seen for years, good food and drinks.
 I met a longtime buddy of mine who always had a sweet tooth and a special interest in making cocktails.
-His twin sister is a chef in a thailandese joint in Oslo and there was always a little rivalry going on between the two of them.
-They love discussing over ingredients and the perfect way of preparation.
-Lately he found is own obsession though: The art of making drinks.
+His twin sister is a chef in a Thai joint in Oslo and there was always a little rivalry going on between the two of them.
+They love discussing ingredients and the perfect way of preparation.
+Lately, he found his own obsession though: The art of making drinks.

-I‘ve always been interested in making cocktails and of course never said no to a good drink.
-But who does, right.
-After the wedding I wanted to get more serious with making drinks and searched the web form the right cocktail gear.
+I‘ve always been interested in making cocktails and of course, never said no to a good drink.
+But who does, right?
+After the wedding, I wanted to get more serious about making drinks and searched the web for the right cocktail gear.
 I eventually came across the Japanese brand Yukiwa which stood up from the crowd.
-High level of quality, good design and craftsmanship.
+High level of quality, good design, and craftsmanship.
 All the qualities you are used to from Japanese brands.

-Talking with my buddy confirmed that Yukiwa definitely is delivering top quality items and so I decided to buy my first bar essentials by Yukiwa.
+Talking with my buddy confirmed that Yukiwa definitely is delivering top-quality items and so I decided to buy my first bar essentials from Yukiwa.
 Their products are pretty pricey in Europe or the States so I searched the Japanese web for some good places to pick up some bar gear.

-I came across naranja.co.jp where you can find the whole product line by Yukiwa and all the other sought after Japanese bar tool brands like BIRDY, Mr. Slim and Yamachu.
-You can usually find the same items a tad cheaper at Yahoo Auctions or Rakuten but the selection is still superior at the specialty shop and browsing is way more easy and comfortable.
+I came across naranja.co.jp where you can find the whole product line by Yukiwa and all the other sought-after Japanese bar tools brands like BIRDY, Mr. Slim, and Yamachu.
+You can usually find the same items a tad cheaper at Yahoo Auctions or Rakuten but the selection is still superior at the specialty shop and browsing is way more easy and more comfortable.

 Ordering the items from outside of Japan